Insurers wary of Obamacare unknowns as they plan for 2015

-NEW YORK (Reuters) - U.S. health insurers are struggling to set prices for their Obamacare plans in 2015 and decide which regions to return to before the deadlines for submitting those plans to regulators.
+NEW YORK, March 11 (Reuters) - U.S. health insurers are struggling to set prices for their Obamacare plans in 2015 and decide which regions to return to before the deadlines for submitting those plans to regulators.

 Some insurers already expect to lose money this year following the rocky launch of President Barack Obama’s Affordable Care Act, which aims to provide coverage to millions of uninsured Americans with the help of government subsidies.
 The rollout was marred by technical errors that held up early enrollment, last-minute regulatory changes and steady political opposition from Republicans.